Pompeo Leoni: Biography

-Pompeo learned the art of sculpture and medal making in the house of his father, Leone Leoni, in Milan, called the Casa degli Omenoni, where he had set up a school.

 Leone and Pompeo Leoni, Bust of Charles V, Madrid, Prado.

-In addition to his Milanese customers, Pompeo, like his father, worked mainly for the Spanish monarchy.
+Pompeo learned the art of sculpture and medal making in the house of his father, Leone Leoni, in Milan, called the Casa degli Omenoni, where he had set up a school In addition to his Milanese customers, Pompeo, like his father, worked mainly for the Spanish monarchy.
 In particular, he collaborated with the sculptors Jacopo Nizzola, Bautista Comane, and Juan Bautista Monegro on the construction of the Escorial.
 Most of his sculptures are preserved in Spain.

 Pompeo Leoni, Medal of Ercole II d'Este, 1554.

 At his father's request, he amassed an important art collection.
 In his Trattato dell'arte de la pittura, published in 1584, Giovanni Paolo Lomazzo states that two mythological paintings by Correggio, Jupiter et Io and Danaë (now in the Kunsthistorisches Museum in Vienna and the Galleria Borghese in Rome, respectively), sent by Pompey from Lombardy, Spain, were preserved in the Leoni household in Milan.
 It is not known whether he received the works from the sovereign himself or whether he bought them from his favorite Antonio Perez after his disgrace in 1579.